NuGet/Home/designs/NuGet-RemoteFileService.md

 ## Goals

-Support remote and normal fetching of icons and licenses.
+Support Codespaces-connected and standalone fetching of icons and licenses.

 ## Non-Goals